-But nine months living here have changed me somewhat, I’m sure.
+Still nine months living here have changed me, I’m sure.
 I’m stronger than I was, just from living on this hill.
 And my senses feel sharper: my eyesight stronger, from these long vistas of hillside and sea, and my hearing sharper too, from these long dark nights.

 The sun has come back round the headland now, its dying light hitting my porch full on when it’s not blotted out by chemical clouds.